thechanglab/thechanglab.github.io/aboutvariants.md

         - Specific sets of mutations that are predicted to affect transmission, diagnostics, therapeutics, or immune escape.
         - Evidence that it is the cause of an increased proportion of cases or unique outbreak clusters.
         - Limited prevalence or expansion in the US or in other countries.

+    - **Variant Being Monitored (VBM)** A variant for which there is data indicating increased risk of transmission, diagnostic, or immune escape characteristic of VOC and VOIs that are no longer detected or are circulating at very low levels in the United States, and as such, do not pose a significant and imminent risk to public health in the United States.

 - **Lineage**: All descendants on the branch of a phylogentic (*family*) tree.
 In this dashboard [PANGO](https://cov-lineages.org/) lineages are used to describe SARS-CoV-2 lineages.